tangly-team/tangly-os/net.tangly.erp.ui/readme.md

 <2> build the docker image locally and push it to heroku
 <3> Release the image

-These instructions create the docker image and publish it using docker commands.
+These instructions create and publish the docker image using docker commands.
 ```shell
   heroku login
   heroku container:login // <1>